Prabhat-amgain/PhishShield_Phishing-Detection-in-Emails-Using-Lightweight-Machine-Learning-Models/README.md

 # Phishing Email Detection by Machine Learning Techniques

 ## Objective
-A phishing email is a common social engineering method that mimics trustful uniform emails and their URLs(Uniform Resource Locater).
-The objective of this project is to train machine learning models and deep neural nets on the dataset created to predict phishing emails.
-Both phishing and benign content of emails are gathered to form a dataset and from them required URL and email content-based features are extracted.
-The performance level of each model is measures and compared.
+A phishing email is a common social engineering method that mimics trustworthy email addresses and content to deceive recipients.The objective of this project is to train machine learning models on a curated dataset to predict phishing emails.
+Both phishing and legitimate emails are collected to form the dataset, and from them, relevant features based on email headers, content, and metadata are extracted.
+The performance of each model is measured and compared to evaluate their effectiveness in detecting phishing emails.

 ## Data Collection
 The set of phishing emails are collected from opensource service called **kaggle**.
 This service provide a set of phishing URLs in multiple formats like csv, json etc. that gets updated hourly.
 To download the data: (https://www.kaggle.com/datasets/naserabdullahalam/phishing-email-dataset/data).
 From this dataset, 5000 random phishing emails and their links are collected to train the ML models.